-At any rate, I’ve spent the week researching, calculating and mulling over whether an HSA is the best option for me.
-I reviewed a lot of your comments from a previous piece.
+I’ve spent time researching, calculating and mulling over whether an HSA is the best option for me.
 After a few conversations with Dad, I decided to put together a pro and con list to help me both understand HSAs and decide if I should open one.

-- An HSA lets you save money for future health-related expenses.
-It’s essentially like an IRA savings account for your health.
-And after you turn 65, it’s even more similar to an IRA, because you can take out money for non-health expenses.
+An HSA is a highly tax-advantaged account that lets you save money for health-related expenses.
+It’s essentially like an IRA or a savings account for your health.
+And, after you turn 65, it’s even more similar to an IRA, because you can take out money for non-health expenses.

-- You can use money from your HSA to pay for a slew of health expenses, from contact lenses to acupuncture.
+You can use money from your HSA to pay for a slew of health expenses, from contact lenses to acupuncture, mental healthcare or a midwife.
+You might be surprised at some of the things you can buy with your HSA money.
+HSA Center has a complete list of eligible purchases.

-An HSA also earns interest, and unlike regular savings accounts, that interest isn’t taxed.
-I think the amount of interest I earned last month was something like six bucks.
+I think the amount of interest I earned recently was something like six bucks.
 So my initial reaction is whoop de do, but my frugal side reminds me that every little bit helps.

 The most obvious benefit of the HSA is that you’re funding the future.
 You’re being responsible.
 The HSA is an emergency fund for your health.